Mercury(I) hydride: History

 In 1979 and 1985, Swiss chemical physicists, Egger and Gerber, and Soviet chemical physicists, Kolbycheva and Kolbychev, independently, theoretically determined that it is feasible to develop a mercury(I) hydride molecular laser.

 Chemical properties

-Mercury(I) hydride is an unstable gas and is the heaviest group 12 monohydride. n mercury(I) hydride, the formal oxidation states of hydrogen and mercury are −1 and +1, respectively, because of the electronegativity of mercury is lower than that of hydrogen.
+Mercury(I) hydride is an unstable gas and is the heaviest group 12 monohydride.
+In mercury(I) hydride, the formal oxidation states of hydrogen and mercury are −1 and +1, respectively, because of the electronegativity of mercury is lower than that of hydrogen.
 The stability of the diatomic metal hydrides with the formula MH (M = Zn-Hg) increases as the atomic number of M increases.

 The Hg-H bond is very weak and therefore the compound has only been matrix isolated at temperatures up to 6 K. The dihydride, HgH2, has also been detected this way.

 A related compound is dimercurane(2), or bis(hydridomercury)(Hg—Hg), with the formula Hg_{2}H_{2}, which can be considered to be dimeric mercury(I) hydride.
 It spontaneously decomposes into the monomeric form.